 Rather than relying on chemical vendors to supply samples and target rates, EZ ops get everyone on the same page.
 It provides full transparency on what chemicals are needed and when – and chemical levels are well documented for both operator and vendor.

 Using simple digital forms, field teams can check pump rates every time they are on-site, getting the best trend data to get the best chemical rates and what each well specifically needs.

 See how chemicals fluids and production rates are optimized and the capabilities of EZ Ops chemical management system in our fact sheet.

 What’s the ROI of EZ Ops chemical management system?

-Where does the savings come from?
-Less management of third party trucking companies, trucking efficiencies, reduction of road maintenance and road use.
+Where do the savings come from?
+Less management of third-party trucking companies, trucking efficiencies, reduction of road maintenance and road use.

 “With EZ Ops tank level inventory I know exactly how much chemical to bring to each location and allows me to double haul knowing how much water is in the field as well.” – Ryan, TMK Trucking

 What’s the future of optimized chemical management programs?

 While we continue to help customers save thousands on their chemical injection programs, EZ Ops is also investigating the future of chemical management with data-driven insights from machine learning.

 By using historical data, we created a predictive model to calculate the best performance standard to achieve top production for each individual well including the chemical consumption rate and temperature.
 The data can predict anomalies based on outliers and suggest corrective measures.